-No, this is only made by aiming to use inline with a canister filter.
+No, this is only made by aiming to use inline with a canister filter or sump pump.
 It isn’t usable with a sponge filter since there’s no water movement.
 It requires water movement inside; otherwise, air bubbles will accumulate and make the heater inoperable.

 You may have heard horror stories about overheating and burning out all the fishes, but this heater works perfectly.
 If that happens, it can occur with any heater.

-Still, if you would like to be extra cautious or want to add more safety backup, we’ll suggest you purchase an additional temperature controller to regulate the heater.
+Still, if you would like to be extra cautious or add more safety backup, I’ll suggest you purchase an additional temperature controller to regulate the heater.
 If one fails, the other will keep you safe.

-If you are confused over getting an inline external heater, just go for it.
+If you are confused over getting an inline external heater, go for it.
 You won’t be disappointed!
-Hydor is a reliable brand; it is a bit costly compared to other heaters, but it’s affordable, and you should not skimp on vital equipment like a heater.
+Hydor is a reliable brand; it is a bit costly compared to other heaters, but it’s affordable.
+It would be best if you did not skimp on vital equipment like a heater.